top of page

 The first visit can start as early as the prenatal period and continue until the child turns five

-The family leads the program by setting the goals, deciding on the number of visits, and raising their concerns to the visitors
+The family leads the program by setting their own goals and together with the home visitor, deciding on the number of visits per month

 Infant Mental Health Services